narmanguebraun/pack-list/README.md

 3. Create a new table via SQL Editor.

 ```
-create table
+// Create the items table with image_url
+CREATE TABLE
   items (
-    id bigint primary key generated always as identity,
+    id BIGINT PRIMARY KEY GENERATED ALWAYS AS IDENTITY,
-    user_id uuid references auth.users not null,
+    user_id UUID REFERENCES auth.users NOT NULL,
-    brand text,
+    brand TEXT,
-    model text,
+    model TEXT,
-    reference text,
-    created_at timestamp with time zone default now(),
-    updated_at timestamp with time zone
+    reference_number TEXT,
+    image_url TEXT,
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(),
+    updated_at TIMESTAMP WITH TIME ZONE
   );

-alter table items enable row level security;
+// Enable row-level security on the items table
+ALTER TABLE items ENABLE ROW LEVEL SECURITY;

+// Create policy for users to view their own items
-create policy "Users can view their own items." on items
+CREATE POLICY "Users can view their own items."
+ON items FOR
+SELECT
-for select using (auth.uid () = user_id);
+  USING (auth.uid () = user_id);

+// Create policy for users to add new items
-create policy "Users can add new items." on items
+CREATE POLICY "Users can add new items."
+ON items FOR INSERT
+WITH
-for insert with check (auth.uid () = user_id);
+  CHECK (auth.uid () = user_id);

+// Create policy for users to update their own items
-create policy "Users can update their own items." on items
+CREATE POLICY "Users can update their own items."
+ON items
+FOR UPDATE
-for update using (auth.uid () = user_id);
+  USING (auth.uid () = user_id);

-create policy "Users can delete their own items." on items
+// Create policy for users to delete their own items
-for delete using (auth.uid () = user_id);
+CREATE POLICY "Users can delete their own items."
+ON items FOR DELETE USING (auth.uid () = user_id);
 ```

+4. On storage, create a new bucket `images` to store images.
+   Add to it a new policy, that give users access to own folder for SELECT, INSERT, UPDATE, DELETE.

-4. Create a new `.env.local` file in the root folder, adding Supabase `URL` and `ANON_KEY` credentials.
+5. Create a new `.env.local` file in the root folder, adding Supabase `URL` and `ANON_KEY` credentials.

 ```
 NEXT_PUBLIC_SUPABASE_URL=<your-project-supabase-url>